With contributions by Lindsey Wallace, Di Gao, and Priya Chhaya

 A multi-faceted, innovative, and comprehensive strategy is needed to combat climate equity issues related to climate change.
 Architects, planners, engineers, and historic preservationists can advocate for many of these concepts within their professions and develop interdisciplinary solutions that benefits everyone, equitably.
 Climate equity is necessary for a just future, and the first step is raising awareness to the kinds of advancements in design, planning, and policy.

 The resource list below provides some general information, with some more focused readings on the intersection of preservation and climate equity.
-This resource is developed in partnership with the Preservation Priorities Task Force—a collaboration between the National Trust for Historic Preservation and the National Preservation Partners Network—which will be hosting a webinar focused on climate equity on May 11, 2022.
-Register for the webinar here.
+This resource is developed in partnership with the Preservation Priorities Task Force—a collaboration between the National Trust for Historic Preservation and the National Preservation Partners Network.

 Introductory Resources for Climate Equity